calcom/cal.com/packages/app-store-cli/readme.md

 ## TODO

+- Get strong confirmation for deletion of app.
+Get the name of the app from user that he wants to delete
+- App Description Missing
+- Select Box for App Type
 - Credentials table doesn't get new entries with cli.
 Figure out how to do it.
 - App already exists check.
 Ask user to run edit/regenerate command
 - Allow deletion of App, cleaning up everything